The Napoleon III style (1852-1870)

 will to reduce costs in order to make fashion more accessible to the bourgeoisie fond of multiple inspirations.
 This division of labour can explain the lack of innovation in forms.

-However, the Exposition Universelle in Paris from 1855 onwards led to a new reflection on the status of the decorative arts.
+However, the Exposition Universelle in Paris from 1855 onwards led to new thinking on the status of the decorative arts.

 the status of the decorative arts.
 Manufacturers were determined to elevate them to the status